Sopel tutorial, Part 2: The config file, and the configure & setup functions

 configure.
 This is a special function which will be run

 when you’re going through the setup wizard.
 You don’t have to have it in order

 for your config definition to work, but it’s a good idea if you’re going to be

-sharing your module, so that others will have an easier time setting it up.
+sharing your plugin, so that others will have an easier time setting it up.

 Again, we define the config section, but we don’t want it to validate what’s

 already in the config, in case someone edited the file manually and put in a

 bad value.
 The next thing we do is configure the setting.
 If there’s a bad